The Difference Between Cashmere And Wool

 Despite its many contenders, cashmere isn’t losing its top spot as one of the most luxurious natural textiles on the market any time soon.
 Take care of your natural wool garments and they’ll all reward you with long years of warm, fuzzy wear.

-Check out more tips on caring for your cashmere.
-To learn more about cashmere vs other wool, such as alpaca, read more on our blog.
+We have more information in our article on caring for your cashmere.
+To know more about wools in general you may like our blog on cashmere vs other wool, such as alpaca.

 About MothPrevention